Don Rennie

 About Don Rennie

 I am a retired lawyer having practiced since 1960.
 I was the First Director of Research and Planning for New Zealand Accident Compensation Commission and Consultant to original three ACC Commissioners.
-I have also been an International Consultant on workers compensation systems, leading the establishment of no-fault Accident Compensation systems in the Australian States of Victoria, South Australia and Norfolk Island.
+I have also been an International Consultant on workers compensation systems, leading the establishment of new Workers Compensation systems in the Australian States of Victoria, South Australia and Norfolk Island.
 I have also been Convenor of the NZ Law Society ACC Committee for 30 years and a public speaker on legal issues related to personal injury and associated issues.

 In my life I have also been a coroner, Stipendiary Magistrate, Company Director, Chairman of a charitable aged care trust, Chairman of Council of District Governors of Lions International in New Zealand, and a Board member of several community organisations